The Path Of A Purposeful Performer (Part II)

 By that time, I was good enough on the turntables to get regular gigs, and then parlay those gigs into higher-paying ones (like weddings and parties for people who didn’t want the typical YMCA-slinging DJ and MC).
 I thought I could start my own DJ business and carve out a niche for myself.

-As I discovered in my soccer endeavor, it was easier said than done.
+As I discovered in my soccer endeavor, easier said than done.

 The pressures to pay rent and bills and keep up in NYC was just too much to handle for a budding business in a crowded market without a solid business plan.
 I had to do something, and quick.